rogier-stegeman/rkb/knowledge/AI.md

 One of the most basic machine learning algorithms, which almost everyone starts with, is linear regression.

 ## Concepts
-In this section some concepts will be explained in greated detail.
+In this section some concepts will be explained in greater detail.

 ### Reinforcement Learning
 %TODO